jvillemare/cisc481_489/489_hw1/RESEARCH.md

      would stay in a hot area and gather coins.
    - **Effect:** Agent 1 got stuck in a position, and then eventually crashed, somehow.
 I removed this look around counter.
+ - Analysis 1
+   - I'm finding this problem would have been way easier if I had
+     1. Organized all the environmental variables into some holder/data class.
+     2. Followed the `Beliefs(...); Reconsider(...); Plan(...); Execute(...)
+        ` main control paradigm described in the book.
+     3. More thoroughly planned my agents.
+ - Analysis 2
+   - I'm also finding that my Agent 1 probably is not getting a lot of obvious/easy coin grabs because high value coins pop up on its way to an objective.
+ - Change 9
+   - **Cause:** Massive re-write of Agent 1's logic, now representing its beliefs and desires through `"modes"`, where it is either starting up (`START_MODE`), moving to a hot area (`HOT_AREA`), or hunting for a coin in that hot area (`FOCUS_COIN`).
+   - **Effect:**

+## Conclusion

+Functions/classes I wrote:

+ - `correct_positions`: To fix the pixel value positions of the coins and walls
+ - `normalize_coin`: For generating a heat map, calculate the temp of a coin based on its value (higher value coins are hotter).
+ - `generate_heatmap`: Makes the heatmap based on coins (hot) and walls (cold).
+ - `pretty_print_2d`: For printing the heatmap
+ - `find_peak_index`: For finding the highest value in the heatmap.
+ - `Dijkstra`: Class for path finding.
+ - `convert_str_to_pos`: For converting a cell's string representaiton (`C1,
+   1`) to a list representation (`[1, 1]`)
+ - `convert_pos_to_str`: Opposite of above function
+ - `generate_graph`: Makes the graph that the `Dijkstra` class will search in
+ - `path_find`: Wrapper function that uses `generate_graph` and `Dijkstra`
+   to find the path between two vertices
+ - `convert_path_to_actions`: Converts the path found by `Dijstra` to a list of actions
+ - `find_nearest_coin`: Finds the nearest coin by 2D distance
+ - `construct_initial_plan`: To space out the two agents at the beginning, have this calculate the path
+ - `reconsider_surroundings`: A function that would reconsider the current plan, but I thought it would best just to manually implement it in the Agent `update()` function
+ - `random_action`: Comes up with a random action that's safe.
+I used it for testing.
+Never worked well
+ - `action_spelled_out`: Converted a single letter action to its full word (`r = right`)
+ - `other_agent_adjacent_old`: A function that became too complicated than was necessary.
+Deprecated
+ - `other_agent_adjacent`: Determines if another agent is adjacent or diagonal by one tile away
+ - `opposite_corner`: Calculate the closest corner to a given position, then give the corner opposite that corner.
+Used for if the agents get too close, run away